What

 |

-"notification filings" in any State in which they have a physical presence.
+"notification filings" in any State where they have an office.

-They must also fully register in many States when they have more than
+They must also register in most States if they have more than

 five clients there.